We're here to help with all your gazundering worries...

 Why do people 'gazunder'?

 There are many reasons why a buyer may result to gazundering and they’re not all as sinister as you might think…

 As we mentioned earlier, a survey may show up some major property defects which will need a lot of money throwing at it.
 In this case, naturally a buyer will want a discount on their original offer, as they placed the offer assuming that the house was in tip-top shape.

 A buyer may also gazunder due to someone else in the chain doing the same.
 Most house purchases take place in a property chain and so it’s likely your buyer is also a seller.
 It may be a case that gazundering runs in the chain, with your buyer’s buyer gazundering them meaning your buyer can no longer afford the original price they offered you and so have to reduce their offer below their original offer.

-A slow-moving process can also result in gazundering, as the offer of the mortgage your buyer had may expire meaning they need to reapply for another, with no guarantees they will be able to get the same offer.
-This may mean they need to reduce their offer if they can’t get the same mortgage deal.
+A slow-moving process can also result in gazundering, as the offer of the house repayments your buyer had may expire meaning they need to reapply for another, with no guarantees they will be able to get the same offer.
+This may mean they need to reduce their offer if they can’t get the same house repayments deal.

 Don't want to break the chain but not happy with a new lower offer?

 Moving house is a stressful experience, one that gazundering is only going to make worse.
 To help, we’ve got some top tips on how to deal with any gazundering issues you may face: